aragon/hack/docs/guides-buidler-migration.md

 ## 5. Migrate tests

 Since the Aragon Buidler plugin uses truffle 5, you may have to migrate part of your tests.
+You can follow [this guide](https://medium.com/coinmonks/upgrading-to-truffle-5-22aedc7c2a4d) or the [truffle team anuncement](https://www.trufflesuite.com/blog/truffle-v5-has-arrived).

-Here are a few tips to ease the process.
+Nevertheless, the following are a few tips to ease the process.

 ### Async/Await

 Most truffle contract functions are now asynchronous, so code like this: